-Cookies are small pieces of data sent by your browser when you use many websites, including the TUH website.
+Cookies are small pieces of data sent by your browser when you use many websites, including the Union Health website.
 The cookies are stored on your computer or device.
 They capture information, such as your viewing preferences, to make your use of the website more efficient.

 You can choose to disable cookies through your browser settings.